kartik-v/bootstrap-fileinput/CHANGE.md

 7. Update translations to include `fileActionSettings`.
 8. (enh #382): Better implementation for parsing text in `parseError` method.
 9. (enh #385): Updated Russian & Ukranian translations.
+10. (enh #389): New templates and styling enhancements to caption and main buttons.

 ## version 4.2.5